b2ihealthcare/snow-owl/docs/sct_extensions/development.md

 ## Classification

-At the very least, but not last, authors run an OWL Reasoner to classify their changes and generate the distribution normal form of their Extension.
+Last but not least, authors run an OWL Reasoner to classify their changes and generate the distribution normal form of their Extension.
 The [Classification API](../api/snomed/classification.md) provides support for running these reasoner instances and generating the distribution normal form.